 She introduces herself as Monica from Älvsbyn, a municipality neighbouring Piteå.
 She’s on the trip with her family and reveals this was her first time bathing in ice-covered waters.

 – It certainly was an experience, but it was also slightly unpleasant.
 I’m scared of deep waters and sharks, Monica says with a laugh, well aware that the risk of shark attacks is strikingly low around here.

 Rachel Davies has lived and worked in Abisko, Swedish Lapland for some years.
 And being a swimmer this means she had to adapt to cold water.
 So she did.

-– What is the maximum ice thickness it is able to break?
+– What is the maximum ice thickness it can break?

-– Around 50 centimetres, and when it’s minus 20 degrees Celsius you have to go out at least every other day in order for the lane to stay open.
+– Around 50 centimetres, and when it’s minus 20 degrees Celsius, you have to go out at least every other day for the lane to stay open.

 To be able to withstand great pressure, the ice doesn’t need to be all that thick.
 50 centimetres of ice easily carries a truck.
 In other words, the 400 metric tons of the Arctic Explorer comes in handy when you want to make your way through the ice.

 The icebreaker Arctic Explorer weighs about 400 tons and can break up to 50 centimetres thick ice.